Lead Sheathed Wiring System Explained

 • Suitable for light electrical loads

-Multi-Core Lead Sheathed Wiring
+A Complete Guide to Multi-Core Lead Sheathed Wiring Systems

 Multi-core cables contain two or more insulated conductors inside a single lead sheath.